expo/expo/docs/pages/guides/using-hermes.md

 ## iOS setup

-> Hermes for iOS is supported from SDK 43 or above.
-For bare apps created or ejected before SDK 43, [follow these instructions to update your project configuration](https://expo.fyi/hermes-ios-config).
+> Hermes for iOS is supported from SDK 43 and above.
+For bare apps created before SDK 43, [follow these instructions to update your project configuration](https://expo.fyi/hermes-ios-config).

 To get started, open your `app.json` and add `jsEngine` field: